 Migrating and staging birds:

 The Maribo lakes are an important staging locality for many geese and ducks.
 Greylag goose is seen here in large flocks all year round.
 Other species of geese can be seen here in the winter months especially.
-In winter, large flocks of ducks, especially pochard and tufted duck, are seen, with several thousand birds.
+In winter, some of the largest flocks of gadwall in Denmark are seen here, with around 1000 birds.
+In addition, there are large flocks of other ducks, especially pochard and tufted duck, with several thousand birds.
 Smew and goosander stage in fair numbers and coots often congregate in large flocks.
 The many ducks, coots and cormorants are a larder for white-tailed eagles!
 Many young white-tailed eagles can therefore be seen at the lakes throughout the year, as long as they are not all frozen over.
 These young eagles can be the offspring of local pairs, or can be eagles from Germany or Sweden that fly some distances while young, until they find a mate and a suitable nesting site.

 Osprey can often be seen hunting over the lakes during the spring and autumn migration seasons.
 More uncommon birds that can be spotted include white-winged black tern, that has turned up every spring for the last few years, great white heron, Savi’s warbler and great reed warbler.

 Visiting and access:

 From the E4 motorway between Sakskøbing and Rødbyhavn, turn off at junction 47 and follow signs to Maribo.
 From the town, the lakes stretch out south.
 There is only direct access to the lakes on paths through the woods, but on the surrounding roads there are several places from where one can look out over the water.
 The following outlook points/car parks are easy to access (see the Google map):